jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   - `eslint_enable_diagnostics`: enables ESLint diagnostics for the current buffer on `tsserver` attach.
 Set to `false` by default.

-  - `eslint_diagnostics_debounce`: to simulate LSP behavior, the plugin gets ESLint diagnostic on text change.
+  - `eslint_diagnostics_debounce`: to simulate LSP behavior, the plugin subscribes to buffer changes and gets / refreshes ESLint diagnostics on change.
 This variable modifies the amount of time between diagnostic refreshes.
-Set to `1000` (ms) by default.
+Set to `250` (ms) by default.

   - `eslint_binary`: sets the binary used to get ESLint output.